 Figure 3 Electric potential around a single-leg winding arrangement.

 CST EM STUDIO Establishes Operational Stability

 A virtual operational stability test involves the 3D simulation, analysis and further development of insulation systems between various electrode arrangements.
-Electrostatic simulations are used to provide momentary values of the electric stress which typically arise in the testing of a transformer.
+Electrostatic simulations are used to provide momentary values of the electric stress which typically arises in the testing of a transformer.
 The tetrahedral-based electrostatic solver in CST EMS is particularly suited to this simulation since it allows an accurate surface and efficient volume discretization.
-This helps to determine the potential distribution around electrodes and on insulating surfaces which is critical for establishing the effectiveness and strength of the insulation systems.
+This helps to determine the potential distribution around electrodes and on insulating surfaces, which is critical for establishing the effectiveness and strength of the insulation systems.
 Figure 4 shows an equipotential plot in an oil-transformer board insulation system.

 Figure 4 Equipotential Plot of the Electric Field Stress.

 CST EMS offers a wide range of numerical solvers for various types of problems.
 For the calculation of induced electromagnetic losses in the individual elements of the transformer, the magneto-quasistatic solver is used.
 The sources for such simulations include the windings of the active part and the winding connecting leads.